 Art can be a spontaneous way to express what has been learned in any homeschool subject area.
 As with all homeschooling, give children room and materials, time and some food for thought and it can often flow naturally.
 However, sometimes plans are needed to help you as a parent direct those art activities, improve them and explore them more fully.
-Below, I have listed some ideas of how to teach Art by Exploring Art Techniques.
+Below, I have listed some ideas of how to teach Art by Exploring Different Art Techniques.